Florida Restrictions on Rent-to-Own Contracts

 Violations and Damages

 A lessor that wilfully violates the law may be subject to fines.
-Provided you have given the lessor 30 days notice of a violation which has not been corrected, you can sue for actual damages or 25% of the total cost of the purchase price plus attorneys' fees and court costs.
+Provided you have given the lessor 30 days' notice of a violation that has not been corrected, you can sue for actual damages or 25% of the total cost of the purchase price plus attorneys' fees and court costs.
 The lessor's remedies are limited to those in the agreement and may not exceed the amounts set under the law, which can include attorneys' fees and costs.

 Talk to a Lawyer